getsentry/gitbot/README.md

 If a push happens on Sentry's master, this will clone getsentry and call `bin/bump-sentry` in order to update the Sentry's sha on getsentry.

-If a PR is opened/synchronized on Sentry and `#sync-getsentry` appears in the first message of the PR, the bot will try to bump the version on getsentry for a branch with the same name as the one on Sentry.
-This keeps both PRs synchronized and is useful for staging deployments.
-More details [here](https://www.notion.so/sentry/sync-getsentry-95a32dabe03b467bb3ec5fa0e20491e5).

 ## Deployment

 Production deployment: `https://sentry-deploy-sync-hook-dwunkkvj6a-uc.a.run.app`